 Interpreting the TCPA: Declaratory Ruling and Order of 2015

-Additionally amended, the TCPA became more clearly defined over time.
+As it was amended, the TCPA became more clearly defined over time.
 In July 2015, the FCC officially released the TCPA Declaratory Ruling and Order.
-It finally addressed petitions and requests for clarity on how the TCPA is to be interpreted by the FCC.
+It finally addressed petitions and requests for clarity on how the FCC interprets the TCPA.
 This order defined a handful of terms found in the TCPA and further clarified restrictions on telemarketers and consumer rights.
-Some key components on this ruling include:
+Some key components of this ruling include:

 Telephone service providers can offer robocall blocking to consumers.

-Telemarketers may not use automated dialing to call wireless phone and leave pre-recorded telemarketing messages without consent.
+Telemarketers may not use automated dialing to call wireless phones and leave pre-recorded telemarketing messages without consent.

-Consumers may revoke consent to receive calls or SMS messages in any ‘reasonable’ way, at any time.
+Consumers may revoke consent to receive mobile phone calls, email marketing, or SMS messages in any ‘reasonable’ way, at any time.

 Callers must cease calling any reassigned phone numbers (wired and wireless).

-Consent ‘survives’ when a person ports their landline phone number to a wireless number.
+Consent ‘survives’ when a person ports their landline phone number to a wireless carrier or cell phone number.

 Some ‘urgent circumstances’ still allow a company to call or send texts to wireless phones without prior consent.
 These are alerts about potential fraud or reminders of urgent medication refills.
 However, the company instigating such communications must offer consumers an unsubscribe, “reply STOP,” or ‘opt-out request’ option with opt-out instructions plus a confirmation message after the consumer opts-out.

 Worried?
 Don’t be.

-We here at TextSanity have carefully designed our platform to make compliance with TCPA marketing regulations and messaging principles a breeze.
-Consequently, you can call us anytime if you need to talk about your SMS marketing goals.
-Or if you need to talk about how you can use TextSanity to easily communicate with your organization.
+At TextSanity, we have carefully designed our platform to make SMS compliance with TCPA marketing regulations and messaging principles a breeze.
+Consequently, you can call us anytime if you need to talk about your SMS marketing strategy and text messaging goals.
+Or if you need to talk about how you can use TextSanity to communicate with your organization easily.